Specification

 Currency_msats, _sats, _btc, _usd_cents, _eur_cents, _jpy, _{code}_centsprice_usd_cents: 999price: $9.99

-In YAML and Plain: suffixes are stripped from keys (value already encodes the unit) and values are formatted for readability.
-JSON preserves original keys and raw values.
+In default YAML and Plain: formatting suffixes are stripped from keys (value already encodes the unit) and values are formatted for readability.
+JSON preserves original keys and raw values. (_url, _bcp47, _utc_offset, _rfc3339_date, and _rfc3339_time are not stripped.)

-Secret protection: All three formats automatically redact _secret fields.
+Secret protection: All three formats automatically redact _secret fields and scrub secret components (userinfo password, secret-named query params) inside _url field values.

 Boundary: AFDATA names communicate local field semantics.
 They do not replace schemas for required fields, enum values, numeric ranges, object shapes, or cross-field validation.
 Use JSON Schema, OpenAPI, database constraints, or typed APIs for those guarantees.